No Certificate, No Categorical Speech Act: A Brouwerian Assertibility Constraint for Public Reason: Limitations and Replies

-\textit{Third}, one might object that a system governed by the Brouwerian norm would abstain too often to be practically useful.
-As emphasized throughout, high abstention rates often signal epistemic weakness, reflecting limited evidence, loose bounds, or both.
-In high-stakes domains, however, unwarranted confidence is frequently more harmful than restraint.
-From this perspective, frequent recourse to $U$ can be a virtue rather than a vice.
-Even when epistemically appropriate, abstention must still be governed as an allocative outcome.
-The trade-off is real.
-The design problem is not only epistemic but also behavioral, institutional, and strategic.
-Behaviorally, an over-abundance of $U$ outcomes risks driving frustrated users back to fluent but unconstrained models, making the design of engaging and educational abstentions a crucial frontier for future research.
-Institutions must decide how $U$ triggers escalation, delay, or human review, so that abstention does not become either a loophole for evasion or a mechanism for bureaucratic deferral.
-Relatedly, abstention has distributive effects.
-Groups that are underrepresented or systematically mismeasured in the data may receive a disproportionate share of $U$ outcomes.
-If abstention leads to delay, heightened scrutiny, or effective exclusion, a constructive regime can reproduce or even exacerbate existing injustices unless abstention patterns are actively monitored and regulated.
-To prevent this, abstention rates should be tracked by subgroup, explicitly linked to procedural safeguards, and paired with guaranteed pathways for timely escalation and contestation.
+Behaviorally, too many $U$ outcomes may drive frustrated users toward fluent but unconstrained models, making it an important design challenge to render abstention engaging and educational.
+Institutions must specify how $U$ triggers escalation, delay, or human review so that abstention does not become a loophole for evasion or bureaucratic deferral.
+Where action is required by a deadline, the contract must also distinguish warrant status from action policy.
+A reason-coded $U$ does not itself determine whether the institution should delay, escalate, follow a governing presumption, or adopt a precautionary default.
+Abstention also has distributive effects.
+Groups that are underrepresented or systematically mismeasured may receive disproportionate $U$ outcomes.
+Where this produces delay, heightened scrutiny, or effective exclusion, a constructive regime may reproduce or exacerbate existing injustice unless those patterns are actively monitored and regulated. $U$-rates should accordingly be tracked by subgroup, linked to procedural safeguards, and paired with guaranteed pathways for timely escalation and contestation.

+For this reason, high-stakes deployments should log not only the $U$-class but also the provenance of the gap: \emph{world-grounded} when the relevant public standard or record is genuinely unsettled, \emph{pipeline-grounded} when abstention is traceable to the system's own retrieval or measurement, and \emph{conflict-grounded} when adequate certificates force opposed sides.\footnote{See SA~D.4.}

 \textit{Fourth}, even where constructive semantics would be desirable, many institutions currently lack the expertise or resources required to specify, audit, and sustain such regimes.
-Any serious attempt at implementation presupposes investment not only in technology, but also in institutional capacity and public education.
-What ultimately matters is the path chosen collectively: whether societies are willing to continue what Cavell and Smith would call our technological and educational journey.
-This, at least, is the direction this article seeks to encourage and defend.
+Any serious attempt at implementation requires investment in technology, administrative capacity, and public education.